-Periodically during the demonstration, an observer checked in with the MelΔok LIBS demonstration team to monitor progress.
-No instrument breakdowns were noted, and the soil analyses proceeded smoothly.
-Two MelΔok personnel were at the site and operated the instrument.
-The MelΔok LIBS team began soil analysis on Monday, September 25, and completed their work on Thursday, September 28, averaging about 15 soil samples per 10-hour work day.
-Although the weather during the demonstration interval was occasionally rainy, windy, and cold, it did not appear to adversely affect the performance of the MelΔok LIBS instrument.
+Periodically during the demonstration, an observer checked in with the electrochemical analysis teams to monitor progress.
+No instrument breakdowns were noted and, in general, the soil analysis went smoothly.
+Personnel from PNNL, NMSU, and ETG began their soil analysis on Monday, September 25, and completed their work on Thursday, September 28, averaging about 15 soil samples per 10-hour work day.
+Field observers noted that the electrochemical analyses appeared to be quite labor intensive, involving considerable wet chemistry in the sample workup.
+Although the weather during the demonstration was occasionally rainy, windy, and cold, it did not appear to adversely affect the performance of the electrochemical systems.

-General Description of Mel∆ok LIBS Results
+General Description of Electrochemical Analysis Results